 That was actually a fair point, and one that she hadn’t considered.

 “This is a little different.”

 “A little,” he acknowledged.
-“But no. Potion or not, I don’t think I’ll be interested in having sex with you while you’re transformed, but other than that, I think we’re good.”
+“But no. Potion or not, I doubt I’ll be interested in having sex with you while you’re transformed, but other than that, I think we’re good.”

 “I love you,” she said softly, shifting her body so that she was kneeling on the couch facing him.
 He began to breathe more quickly, and she laughed again.
 “I haven’t even done anything.”

 “Not to me.”
-He reached up to stroke her face gently.
-“As ridiculous and sappy as it sounds, never to me.”
-After a moment, his face broke into a smile.
+He reached up to stroke her face gently, and after a moment, he broke into a smile.
 “Want me to prove it to you?”

 “Good.”
 He reached up for her, and she allowed him to pull her down for a deep, fulfilling, and very convincing kiss.